it21024818/CafeGreenRestuarentManagementSystem/README.md

 tasks more conveniently and productively.
 Almost all their specific tasks will be automated by deploying this system.
 Thus, it will deduct the number of employees which in return, will reduce the cost of the salaries.
 Furthermore, the system will expand the customer experience, and attract new customers.
-In conclusion, both the management and customers will benefit from this system
+In conclusion, both the management and customers will benefit from this system.